Charlie Sheen Reveals Who In Hollywood Secretly Has HIV

 Charlie was interviewed by Dan Wooton for The Sun and said that he had only had unprotected sex twice despite being pro condoms.
 He said that he was either too drunk or bored and that’s what led him to getting HIV.
 Sheen informed Dan that one would be amazed by how much they could accomplish and learn when they’re not trying to have sex.

-According to the Anger Management star that he would be spend more time with his parents and that sex was not a big deal.
+According to the Anger Management star that he would be spending more time with his parents and that sex was not a big deal.

 Jenny Mccarthy Is Bad At Math

-After Charlie Sheen revealed that he was HIV positive in November 2015 he received different views about his diagnosis.
+After Charlie Sheen revealed that he was HIV-positive in November 2015 he received different views about his diagnosis.
 He admitted on the Today show to Matt Lauer that he had paid up to $10 million dollars to keep his status a secret but was betrayed by the same people he had paid off.

-Days after the shocking revelation Jenny McCarthy bashed Charlie for not revealing his status to her while the two were filming Two and a half Men.The Playboy star said on her SiriusXM radio show that she didn’t really know how to feel about the revelation.
+Days after the shocking revelation Jenny McCarthy bashed Charlie for not revealing his status to her while the two were filming Two and a Half Men.The Playboy star said on her SiriusXM radio show that she didn’t really know how to feel about the revelation.

 Charlie responded to Kyle and Jackie ‘O’ that he thought she was a doll but her math was wrong and that she should go back and murder math teacher.
 He said that he didn’t have HIV when the two were shooting the show together and laughed at the idea the Jenny was looking for some form of sympathy.